-After training, we will ask you to submit to a fingerprint crimnal background check (in order to comply with the Georgia Long-term Care Background Check Program) and you will meet our Infection Control Nurse for a health screen and TB testing.
+After training, we will ask you to submit to a fingerprint criminal background check (in order to comply with the Georgia Long-term Care Background Check Program) and you will meet our Occupational Health Nurse for a health screen and TB testing.
 Both the COVID-19 and flu vaccinations are required; if you decline the flu vaccine, you must submit a declination form.

 If you choose to work with our patients you will receive additional training with our clinical staff.